Health Resources

 Diagnosis and Treatment Options

-In cases where the valve prolapse is severe, repair or sometimes replacement of the valve may necessary.
+In cases where the valve prolapse is severe, repair or sometimes replacement of the valve may be necessary.
 Lifelong prophylaxis against endocarditis during at-risk occasions is recommended for individuals with mitral valve prolapse.

 Care Tips